operational definitions

 By the time the whisper reaches the earliest layers—the ones forming the most primitive representations, the foundations upon which everything else is built—it has faded to silence.
 The gradient has vanished.
 The deep layers learn.
 The shallow layers remain strangers to the truth that passed through them.

-I named this blog after the phenomenon because I keep noticing it.
+I named this blog after the phenomenon because I keep noticing it everywhere.

 We mistake this for growth.